jkasky/buildkite-cue/README.md

 ## Project status
 This is very new and started as an effort to learn more about cuelang with something practical.
-The current schema supports almost the entire Buildkite pipeline configuration.
+The current schema does support the entire Buildkite pipeline configuration.

 ## References